Frequently asked questions

 How many vets and staff are there at your vet clinic?

-Currently, there are 7 fully qualified vets and 10 nursing staff and 6 dog groomers at our veterinary clinic.
-Our vets and nurses have extensive experience working with a range of animals, not to mention their qualifications.
-All of our staff members are pet owners and recognise the importance of caring for your beloved animal.
+Currently, there are 35 staff members including 13 fully qualified vets and 10 dog groomers at our veterinary clinic.
+Our vets and nurses have extensive experience working with a range of animals and have a broad range of special interest areas.
+We are are pet owners ourselves and as such recognise the importance of caring for your beloved animal.

 Do you have a cat boarding facility?